 This is the most significant step; reduce the temperature down by around 5ºC compared to the summertime or place in a room that's between 15º - 17ºC (59º - 62ºF).
 You'll be at a significant disadvantage if the ambient temperature is kept constant throughout the year, as Kangaroo Paws will only respond in locations that have daily fluctuations of around 5ºC.
 Never exceed the minimum temperature as it may lead to plant death or yellowed foliage at a bare minimum.
 If these steps are followed successfully, you could see a show of blooms in the following summer - but remember, dealing with nature may not always provide the results you'd relish.

 Curled leaves and dried brown edges are the result of too little water and over-exposure to the sun.
 Although Indoor Kangaroo Paws can naturally do well in sun-filled locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
-Gradually increase the amount of light every few days, starting from an indirect location to a few hours of morning/evening sun over a few weeks.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot in the spring to wrap the roots around moister soil.

 Environmental Shock is a familiar occurrence with newly-located specimens, that usually results in stunted growth and flower loss (common).
 When a plant is relocated into a new, unfamiliar setting, the effects can be catastrophic.
 The humidity, temperature and light levels will all suddenly shift into different proportions, inflicting great stress the individual.
 There are two options of addressing this issue; either wait it out or relocate it into a more Kangaroo Paw-friendly environment.
 As long as the specimen appears healthy with little change to its pre-existing leaves, new nodular growth should emerge from the soil in the following months.